Internet Search Techniques and Business Intelligence

 - Use the terminology and concepts in information retrieval, business intelligence, and web mining, i.e. web information analysis.

-Laboratory exercises may be completed at the university at fixed times under supervision of the course assistants.
+- Laboratory exercises may be completed at the university at fixed times under supervision of the course assistants.
 Alternatively, the students may do their laboratory exercises independently at any time in their own computing environment.
-Distance students do their laboratory exercises independently.